Eliane Le Breton

-Eliane Le Breton (1897–1977) was a French physiologist known for her studies of cellular nutrition and the development of cancer cells.
-She was the director of research at the University of Strasbourg and taught at its Faculty of Medicine, and also worked at the Faculté des Sciences in Paris and Rennes.
+Eliane Le Breton (born on the 18th March 1897 in Landunvez and died on the 23rd January 1977 in Paris) was a French physiologist known for her studies of cellular nutrition and the development of cancer cells.
+She was the director of research at the University of Strasbourg and taught at its Faculty of Medicine and worked at the Faculté des Sciences in Paris and Rennes.